Raeymakers/PilotTloadDback/README.md

 For this reason, the control condition will have an accuracy_level set at 100 %, which means that each trial will last 1500 ms for the participants.
 in the CF condition, accuracy_level will be set at (?
 This to be determined in pilot study).

 Also different from Borrogan et al (2017) is the addition of an ERROR message.
-This was done because there is no training phase, and to make sure the task is engaging throughout
+This was done because there is no training phase, and to make sure the task is engaging throughout.

+The applicable Javascript code can be found under 'code.html'.
+The applicable Gorilla compatible code can be found as 'Gorilla_PilotTloadDback' The Gorilla compatible practice rounds for Colours and Pictures can be found as 'Gorilla_Colors_training' and 'Gorilla_Pics_Training'.